The Prisoner of Sex: Style

 POS presents Mailer's style as forceful and urgent.
 Wording that might appear uncomfortable to some readers was the forefront of his work.
 He exposed the uncomfortable, the tough conversations, and the unasked questions.
 Known as a defining writer in the world of journalism, Mailer used hard-hitting topics to get his opinions across.
 In this work, Mailer approaches his opinion as a response to Millett's critique of women's liberation.

 According to J. Michael Lennon, Mailer’s writing style was marked by his distinctive use of metaphor, which Lennon described as one of his most significant linguistic talents.
 Influenced early on by editorial feedback, Mailer developed a wide-ranging and often visceral metaphorical style that became a hallmark of his prose.
 His metaphors, often carnal and vivid, served as vehicles for complex ideas and thematic resonance throughout his career.

 Even Mailer’s literary style is suspect in Millett’s account.
 His confessional and self-mythologizing prose, especially in Advertisements, is seen as a rhetorical strategy to elevate personal pathology into literary insight.
 She claims that Mailer “presents a view of the world that is both obsessed with his own sexual anxieties and determined to transform those anxieties into a moral or aesthetic vision".

 Focusing on gender roles and female ideology, Mailer uses third-person persona to express his viewpoint on the changes that occur when the human subconscious is suppressed.
 His viewpoint was criticized by female social and literary critics who labeled him as a feminist anathema.

 Summary

 Mailer structures POS into four sections, and each section casts the author in a different role to explain an aspect of his views on women's liberation.
-Mailer's persona learns from his secretary that he is rumored to receive a Noble Prize.
+Mailer's persona learns from his secretary that he is rumored to receive a Nobel Prize.
 Having already won the Pulitzer Prize, he did not feel thrilled in receiving the news of winning another prize and was more concerned with his recent separation from his fourth wife.
 He decides to name himself FNPW-Falso Nobel: Prize Winner, Prisoner of War, Prisoner of Wedlock, or Prisoner of Prizewinner.
 He heads to Maine to spend the next six-weeks of the summer with his five children as a “housewife” with a mistress and a maid.